rhoai-mlops/lab-instructions/docs/4-the-sound-check/1-enable-monitoring.md

     ![model-metrics-dashboard.png](./images/model-metrics-dashboard.png)

 2. There are other metrics that the runtime exposes and OpenShift collects out of the box.
 You can run queries for the existing metrics easily with `promql`, a query language for Prometheus, and then decide if there are more metrics you would like to visualize.
-On the OpenShift UI, go to Observe, it should show basic health indicators just like OpenShift AI UI.
+On the `OpenShift UI` > `Developer view` go to `Observe`, it should show basic health indicators just like `OpenShift AI Dashboard`.

     ![model-metrics-dashboard-2.png](./images/model-metrics-dashboard-2.png)